 Miami Income Tax Mortgage Debt Forgiveness: 10 Key Points

-VieraCPA a Miami Income Tax firm points out that canceled debt is normally taxable to you, but there are exceptions.
+Miami Income Tax firm points out that canceled debt is normally taxable to you, but there are exceptions.
 One of those exceptions is available to homeowners whose mortgage debt is partly or entirely forgiven during tax years 2007 through 2012.

 Miami Income Tax CPA Firms would like you to know these 10 facts about Mortgage Debt Forgiveness:

 1. Normally, debt forgiveness results in taxable income.
-However, under the Mortgage Forgiveness Debt Relief Act of 2007, you may be able to exclude up to $2 million of debt forgiven on your principal residence, according to VieraCPA a Miami Income Tax Firm.
+However, under the Mortgage Forgiveness Debt Relief Act of 2007, you may be able to exclude up to $2 million of debt forgiven on your principal residence, according to Miami Income Tax Firm.